Suspect in Jastine Valdez case recalled as a ‘quiet man’

 Mark Hennessy’s former neighbours express shock after he is shot dead by gardaí

-Mark Hennessy, shot dead by gardaí on Sunday night and believed to have abducted 24-year old student Jastine Valdez, was described as a “quiet man” by several people who knew him growing up.
+Mark Hennessy, who was shot dead by gardaí on Sunday and believed to have abducted 24-year-old student Jastine Valdez, was described as a “quiet man” by several people who knew him growing up.

-The Garda are investigating reports he had been intoxicated in a pub in Bray on Saturday night and was ejected.
-Ms Valdez had been abducted just hours earlier.

 Hennessy (40) worked as a quantity surveyor for a firm based in Dublin’s south inner city and had been employed there for 2½ years.

-He was living on the Woodbrook estate in Bray, Co Wicklow with his wife and two young children, aged eight months and two years.
+At the time of his death, he was living on the Woodbrook estate in Bray, Co Wicklow, with his wife and two children, aged eight months and two years.

-Hennessy had two convictions dating to the late 1990s and the year 2000 when he would have been in his 20s, and still living in Ballybrack.
+Hennessy had two convictions dating to the late 1990s and the year 2000, when he would have been in his 20s and still living with his parents in Ballybrack.

 He was convicted for abusive behaviour while intoxicated in a public place and fined.
 On another occasion he was convicted for possession of cannabis in St Stephen’s Green in Dublin city centre.